valohai/docs/source/howto/code-repository/private-github-repository/index.rst

    * A private GitHub repository
    * A Valohai project
    * A tool that generates SSH keys.
 This guide uses ``ssh-keygen``
+   * You're familiar with `Git for Data Science: What every data scientist should know about Git <https://valohai.com/blog/git-for-data-science/>`_
 ..

 Generate an SSH key pair